nicoelbert/aoe2PM/README.md

-# aoe2PM - Age of Empires II Process Mining
+# aoe2PM - Age of Empires II Object Centric Process Mining

 ## Overview
 `aoe2PM` is a Python package dedicated to facilitating object centric process mining in the context of real-time strategy (RTS) games, specifically Age of Empires II.
 The package is designed to convert `.aoe2record` files, which contain game replay data, into OCEL2.0-standard event logs that can be used for process mining analyses.
 This enables detailed examination of player strategies and interactions within the game environment.